 - Front caliper piston of larger diameters

 - Less sticky tires

-2. Adjustments That Increase Rear Bias
+B. Adjustments That Increase Rear Bias

-To increase rear bias, you could use:
+To increase rear bias, you could use the following parts:

-- Front brake rotors of smaller diameters
+- Front brake rotor sets of smaller diameters

 - Rear brake pads with high coefficients of friction